- Becoming a caregiver can be stressful and emotional, but there are resources that can make things a little easier.

-As caregivers, we often feel we are alone in our caregiving journey but we need not feel this way.
-There are others who have walked the same journey before.
-Though everyone’s care journey is unique, experienced caregivers have invaluable insights and knowledge to offer.
+As caregivers, we may feel alone in our caregiving journey but we need not feel this way.
+Others have similar journeys, and experienced caregivers have invaluable insights and knowledge to share with you.

 Experienced caregivers can offer personal, tried-and-tested advice on the concerns and challenges faced by caregivers.
-Some support groups are run by VWOs or hospitals; others by caregivers themselves.
-In this day and age, support groups do not just rely on face-to-face meetings – they also have the benefit of social media and internet.
+Some support groups are run by Social Service Agencies (SSAs) or hospitals; others by caregivers themselves.
+In this day and age, support groups do not just rely on face-to-face meetings – they also have the benefit of connecting on social media and the internet.

 Friends and family members are also important sources of emotional support.
 Develop a support system of family and friends and meet other caregivers who share similar experiences with you - they are the ones who can journey with you.
 By helping and encouraging one another, the journey becomes easier.

-Medical matters are complicated; but when it concerns your loved one, ‘complicated’ becomes frightening and frustrating.
+Health matters are complicated; but when it concerns your loved one, "complicated" becomes frightening and frustrating.

-Your doctor is an indispensable partner on your care journey.
-He/ she would have discussed with you the next steps ahead.
-This includes attending further clinical sessions or sessions on understanding the disability and being aware of the resources to help you manage your loved one’s condition.
+Your doctor is an indispensable partner in your care journey.
+They will discuss with you the next steps to take, which includes attending further clinical sessions or sessions on understanding the disability, and being aware of the resources to help you manage your loved one’s condition.

 It is important to maintain an effective and collaborative 2-way communication with your doctor.
-Having ready information about your care recipient and sharing your concerns while managing expectations will allow better information exchange and shared decision-making.
+Having ready information about your care recipient and sharing your concerns and expectations will allow better information exchange and shared decision-making.

-Look for reliable resources on the internet or check out the library for information.
+Look for reliable resources on the internet or visit the library for information.
 For example, the Caregivers Pod at Enabling Village has an e-kiosk that features a curated collection of disability and caregiving resources from the National Library.

 What to expect after a diagnosis

-Specialised support in the form of early intervention services offers help for young children with disabilities to develop and to maximise their potential in their growing years.
-Often, they benefit most from such help in their early childhood years, when they are six years and younger.
+Specialised support in the form of early intervention services offers help for young children with special needs to develop and to maximise their potential in their growing years.
+Often, they benefit most from such help in their early childhood years, when they are six years old and younger.

-Through various early intervention programmes catered to young children with disabilities, their health, language and communication, cognitive development, and social and emotional development may improve.
+Through participating in various early intervention programmes, young children with special needs may improve their health, language and communication, cognitive development, and social and emotional development.

-The next big milestone for many caregivers is education – enrolling their child in a Special Education school, mainstream school or even getting an exemption.
-Having a sense of what lies ahead helps you to think through, prepare yourself and make life plans for your loved one.
-More information on typical life stages needs can be found in the Life Stages & Transitions section of this website.
+Another milestone for many caregivers is their children's education – enrolling their children in a Special Education (SPED) school, mainstream school or even getting an exemption.
+Having a sense of what lies ahead helps you to think about your options, prepare yourself and make plans for your loved one.
+For more information on needs at each life stage, please go to Life Stages & Transitions.

 For caregivers of persons with acquired disabilities

-If your loved one is receiving support from a voluntary welfare organisation for persons with disabilities, you could also check if it provides caregiver support activities or programmes.
+If your loved one is receiving support from a social service agency for persons with disabilities, you could also check if it provides caregiver support activities or programmes.

 Bringing your loved ones with disabilities home from hospital

-Bringing your loved ones home after an extended hospital stay can be both joyful and a little frightening.
+Bringing your loved one home after a hospital stay can be both joyful and a little frightening.
 Here are some things you can do.

 Caregivers can check with doctors and medical social workers for more information on post-hospitalisation plans.
 Discharge planning should start early during hospitalisation.
-This will allow adequate time for the healthcare team to prepare for any necessary referrals, rehabilitation and post-discharge needs, including home care.
-A smooth discharge plan will reduce stress and allow the caregiver to be better prepared.
+This will allow adequate time for the healthcare team to prepare for any referrals, rehabilitation and post-discharge needs, including home care.
+A discharge plan will reduce stress and allow the caregiver to be more prepared.

 Making your home conducive for caregiving and disability-friendly

-You may need to make some changes to your home to make it easier and safer for a persons with disabilities to move about and care for themselves, and for caregivers to perform care tasks.
-There are quite a few possibilities, such as:
+You may need to make changes to your home to make it easier and safer for persons with disabilities to live more independently, and for caregivers to perform care tasks.
+These include:

-- Fittings and fixtures – these include grab bars and ramps for mobility, lowering light switches, using lever instead of knob taps
+- Adding fittings and fixtures – these include grab bars and ramps for mobility, lowering light switches, using lever instead of knob taps.

-- Assistive technology (AT) devices and software – there is a host of assistive technology that can facilitate independent living and care tasks.
+- Buying Assistive Technology (AT) devices and software – there is a host of AT devices that can facilitate independent living and care tasks.
 For more information, visit the Assistive Technology section of this website.

-Some can be done fairly quickly if needed; others require planning and cost.
+Some can be done quickly; others require planning and cost.
 But what actually needs to be done depends on the home itself and the support needs of the person with disabilities.
-You can seek advice from therapists in hospitals or your VWO.
-Smart home devices can also be used to let the persons with disabilities be more independent at home.
+You can seek advice from therapists in hospitals or your SSA.
+Smart home devices can also be used to let persons with disabilities be more independent at home.
 For more information on smart home devices, see below:

 Prior to discharge, hospitals provide training to family members on how to care for their loved ones at home.
-Various VWOs and private service providers also provide training on home healthcare and care skills.
-A number of these are supported by the Caregiver Training Grant (CTG) – for more information on CTG and the courses it supports, see below:
+Various SSAs and private service providers also provide training on home care and caregiving skills.
+A number of these are supported by the Caregiver Training Grant (CTG).
+For more information on CTG and the courses it supports, see below:

 For more information on schemes and services that support persons with disabilities, including hiring a foreign domestic worker or live-in caregiver, visit our Disability Support - Introduction page.

-Juggling the demands of a career and caregiving can be a challenging task, and finding the right mix of family care, professional care and work can depend on many factors – some that the individual can control, such as skill in navigating the disability support landscape and working with service providers, and others that are purely serendipitous.
+Juggling the demands of a career and caregiving can be challenging, and finding the right mix of family care, professional care and work can depend on many factors.
+There are factors that you can control, such as finding the right support and working with service providers, and other factors that are beyond your control.

-Caregivers can also consider no-pay leave and other flexi-work arrangements such as telecommuting, staggered hours and part-time work.
-These are not legal entitlements and are up to the discretion of employers.
+Caregivers can also consider no-pay leave and other flexi-work arrangements such as telecommuting, staggered work hours and part-time work.
+These are not legal entitlements and are up to employer's consent.

 Financial assistance for caregivers

-At present, there are no nationwide financial assistance schemes intended for caregivers per se.
-However, there are various financial assistance schemes and subsidies tied to the use of services.
-For example, the Foreign Domestic Worker Levy Concession (FDWLC) and Grant (FDWG), and Assistive Technology Fund.
+There are also various financial assistance schemes and subsidies tied to the use of services.
+For example, the Foreign Domestic Worker Levy Concession (FDWLC) and Assistive Technology Fund.

 Some types of assistance are intended for the support of the person with disabilities, but others are generally provided to lower-income households.
 For more information, visit the Money Matters section of this website.

-For more information on caregiving, do check out the Empowering Caregivers section in this website.
+For more information on caregiving, do visit the Empowering Caregivers section in this website.